-Details of the School's arrangements for these are set out in the First Aid Policy, Medicines and Illness Policy - Day Girls and Medicines and Illness Policy - Boarders.
+Details of the School's arrangements for these are set out in the First Aid Policy and the Medical handbook which can be found on St Mary's Cloud.

 Recruitment-related issues

 Details of the School's procedures on recruitment-related issues such as selection, DBS checks (including late DBS checks) and disclosure are set out in the school's safer recruitment policies.